- Alise Talley

 3. City Market

-For restaurants and shops, hit up the City Market, an open-air market in the center of restaurants, bars, and boutiques.
-By day, this is a great place to take a rest from touring the city.
-But when the sun goes down, this is where the nightlife comes out.
+For restaurants and shops, visit the City Market, an open-air market in the center of restaurants, bars, and boutiques.
+By day, this is a great place to rest from touring the city.
+But when the sun goes down, the nightlife comes out.

 4. The Owens-Thomas House